Nuclear power in Spain: Fuel cycle

 ENUSA is a company in Spain with various holdings in uranium mining.
 A Uranium mine in Saelices el Chico was operated for some time, but is now decommissioned and Spain imports all of its Uranium fuel.

 State owned Empresa Nacional de Residuos Radiactivos SA was established in 1984 and is the responsible outfit for radioactive waste disposal and decommissioning.
 There is a temporary dry storage facility at the Trillo Nuclear Power Plant, and research for a long term geological repository won't commence until 2010.

 Nuclear waste

 Spain stores nuclear waste at the reactor sites for ten years with no reprocessing.
 Plans for future storage include a temporary storage facility in Trillo, until the establishment of a longer-term storage facility.
 Funding for nuclear waste management is paid by a tax of 1% on all revenues from nuclear power.

-As of 2017 Spain has extended the life of the Almaraz Nuclear Power Plant and a nuclear storage facility will be built according to the Spanish secretary of State for the EU Jorge Toledo Albiñana, stating work will start regardless of Portugals complaints, and uranium bars that will remain radioactive for the next 300 years will be stored on site.
+As of 2017 Spain has extended the life of the Almaraz Nuclear Power Plant and a nuclear storage facility will be built according to the Spanish secretary of State for the EU Jorge Toledo Albiñana, stating work will start regardless of Portugal's complaints, and uranium bars that will remain radioactive for the next 300 years will be stored on site.

+In July 2022, the initial container with used fuel from the Garoña plant was placed in its onsite interim dry storage.
+There are plans to create 44 more containers for the remaining 2,245 used fuel rods.